-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=

 The Inquisition:

 A reminder of the danger mortals can pose.
-They would surely destroy us if
+They would surely

 they knew of out existence.